- My account

 We'll do all we can to resolve your complaint immediately.

 If this is not possible, your complaint will be logged formally and acknowledged in writing within three working days.
 You'll be given a reference number and the name of your dedicated case manager, who will investigate your complaint.

-Your case manager will also call you to understand the facts and clarify any details.
+Your case manager may also call you to understand the facts and clarify any details.
 They will then provide a response (by post or email) within 10 working days including a deadline of completion if any further actions are to be taken.

 If you're not satisfied with the response, please let your case manager know the reasons why, and they will review your case again.